Gastro-oesophageal reflux disease (GORD) is a condition whereby gastric acid from the stomach leaks up into the oesophagus.

 The refluxed acidic gastric contents (or rarely alkaline bile) result in pain and mucosal damage in the oesophagus

-The risk factors for gastro-oesophageal reflux disease include age, obesity, male gender, alcohol, smoking, caffeinated drinks, and fatty or spicy foods.
+The risk factors for gastro-oesophageal reflux disease include age, obesity, male gender, alcohol, smoking, and intake of caffeinated drinks or fatty / spicy foods.

 The main symptom of gastro-oesophageal reflux disease is chest pain.
 This is classically a burning retrosternal sensation, worse after meals, lying down, bending over, or straining.
 Typically, it is relieved (at least partially) by antacids.